MarcL/marclittlemore.com/src/pages/now.md

 ## What's happening right now?

+### Updated: 5th June 2022

+- Started my new role as a Senior Engineering Manager at [Netlify](https://netlify.com/)
+- Building an email list for [intentional technical leadership newsletter](/newsletter/)
+- Continued stretches and physio exercises for a sciatic nerve issue

+Check out the current [books I'm reading](/reading/) here.

+## Previous Updates

 ### Updated: 4th May 2022

 - Building an email list for [intentional technical leadership newsletter](/newsletter/)
 - Leaving my role at Beacon and starting something new soon 🤫
 - Continued stretches and physio exercises for a sciatic nerve issue

-Check out the current [books I'm reading](/reading/) here.

-## Previous Updates

 ### Updated: 6th April 2022